Kastobi/ci_ms2_aggregator/README.md

 **index.html** file with your browser.

 ### Deployed / Hosted
-For deployed use, download the files and the folder, put/upload/extract them into the folder advised by your hoster (e.g. "www", but it depends on the individual vendor - check back with your hoster / the documentation!).
+For deployed use, download the files and folders, put/upload/extract them into the folder advised by your hoster (e.g. "www", but it depends on the individual vendor - check back with your hoster / the documentation!).
 Be cautious not to alter the file hierarchy.